German Pancakes

 Servings and Cooking Time

 This recipe serves 4 people.
-Preparation time is about 10 minutes, and cooking time is approximately 20 minutes.
+Preparation time is about 10 minutes, with a cooking time of 20 minutes.

 Nutritional Value